dcndn4/HW4_Fin_Plans/README_CS.md

-# HW4_Fin_Plans
+#### *API's_HW_4*
-Financial Planning
+# Financial Planning

-My working document for this assignment

-Getting the acknowledgements started right away this time!
+This file accompanies the new financial analysis tools being provided to Large Credit Union customer.

+## Goal of This Notebook
+The goal of these analysis tools is to provide your credit union members with the ability to assess their monthly personal finances, and plan for their retirement.

+### Part I - Personal Financial Planner

+With this planner, your members can input their cryptocurrency holdings, and their stocks and bonds portfolio, and review their current portfolio value.
+This planner utilizes the Alpaca API to gain access to up-to-the-minute currency values.
+The final step provides a comparison between current savings portfolio value and goal savings amount (based on monthly income), to provide your members with that important feedback about their financial health.

+### Part II - Retirement Planning Tood

+This retirement planning tool again uses the Alpaca API to get historical prices of the member's stock and bond holdings, and then utilizes a monte carlo simulation to project a range of likely values after the 30-year holding period.
+It also explores options for a shorter holding period (early retirement).

 # Acknowledgements

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our TA, Alejandro Esquivel, and out Student Success Manager, Angelica Baraona.
-Thanks to Garth's continual resource suggestions I have lots of those to list as well.
-Stack Overflow was frequently consulted, as well as Geeks for Geeks, Python Pool, Github Docs, cmdlinetips, pandas reference doc, and the tech website collective in general.
-Regarding API's I found useful nuggets on the Red Hat site,   Finally, some of the main books I used during this project were "Continuous API Management - Making the Right Decisions in an Evolving Landscape by Medjaoui, Wilde, Mitra and Amundsen and API's, A Strategy Guide by Jacobson, Brail and Woods.
+Also would like to mention Stack Overflow and the tech website collective in general.
+Regarding API's I found useful nuggets on the Red Hat site and the Alpaca site itself.
+Finally, some of the main books I used for background during this boot camp phase were "Continuous API Management - Making the Right Decisions in an Evolving Landscape" by Medjaoui, Wilde, Mitra and Amundsen; and "API's, A Strategy Guide" by Jacobson, Brail and Woods.